Teaching Kids How to Apologize

+If you are wondering how to teach kids to apologize, you are probably already aware of how important a good apology is.
 Apologizing can be the most important factor when it comes to resolving sibling rivalry.
 Learning to apologize also helps children learn to accept personal responsibility and develop empathy.

 This article may contain affiliate links.
 As an Amazon Affiliate, I earn from qualifying purchases.

-Why Apologizing is Important
+Why Teaching Kids to Apologize is Important

 When an apology is done right it expresses both personal responsibility as well as empathy for the other person.
 Both empathy and accepting responsibility are necessary skills for relationships both between kids as well as into adulthood.